stonemjs/docs/src/docs/architecture/middleware.md

 - Middleware can mutate, intercept, short-circuit, or wrap the execution, giving you full control
 - Always return a result and keep middleware **single-responsibility and focused**
 - Use `alias` and `global` for composability and reuse

-When you need to **transform** the system, use middleware.
+- When you need to **transform** the system, use middleware
-When you only need to **observe**, use [Hooks](./lifecycle).
+- When you only need to **observe**, use [Hooks](./lifecycle)

 The dimension defines the context.
 The shape is your choice.
 That’s the continuum.